grantiago/test/README.md

   },
   </code>

-just paste your json in the box to access it from codepen :sex:
+just paste your json in the box to access it from codepen :peach: :eggplant: